-Roll & Read Sight Words – this is a flexible game that can be used for so much more than sight words.
+Roll & Read Sight Words – this is a flexible sight word game that can be used for so much more than sight words.

-Sight Word Water Balloon Game – this is hands down the best sight word activity ever.
+Sight Word Water Balloon Game – this is hands down the best sight word game ever.

 “My word” bedtime reading game – this was a popular game at our house during bedtime reading for many years.

 Sight Word Scavenger Hunt – get moving and learning with this game

 Sight Word Dominoes & Speed Racer Game – this is a family favorite, and we haven’t really put it away since I made it when my now 3rd grader was in kindergarten.
 It’s even more fun now that two kids can play, and by fun, I mean the smack talk is insane.